The Second Century of Brigham Young UniversityPresident of The Church of Jesus Christ of Latter-day Saints October 10, 1975 • Devotional

 In many ways the dreams that were once generalized as American dreams have diminished and faded.
 Some of these dreams have now passed so far as institutional thrust is concerned to The Church of Jesus Christ of Latter-day Saints and its people for their fulfillment.
 It was Lord Acton who said on one occasion:

-It was from America that the plain ideas that men ought to mind their business, and that the nation is responsible to Heaven for the acts of the State—ideas long locked in the breast of solitary thinkers, and hidden among Latin folios—burst forth like a conqueror upon the world they were destined to transform, under the title of the Rights of Man . . . and the principle gained ground, that a nation can never abandon its fate to an authority it cannot control.
-[The History of Freedom and Other Essays, 1907]
+It was from America that the plain ideas that men ought to mind their own business, and that the nation is responsible to Heaven for the acts of the State—ideas long locked in the breast of solitary thinkers, and hidden among Latin folios—burst forth like a conqueror upon the world they were destined to transform, under the title of the Rights of Man. . . .

 Too many universities have given themselves over to such massive federal funding that they should not wonder why they have submitted to an authority they can no longer control.
 Far too many no longer assume that nations are responsible to heaven for the acts of the state.
 Far too many now see the Rights of Man as merely access rights to the property and money of others, and not as the rights traditionally thought of as being crucial to our freedom.